pippinbarr/cart253/assignments/challenges/hello-world/README.md

     - make a couple of changes to a sample project
     - enable GitHub Pages

-(Ideally, use the text-based materials rather than the video so you can easily talk to each other.)
+(You may want to use the text-based materials rather than the video so you can easily talk to each other at the same time.)

 2. Now that you've mastered version control, use your text editor to make changes to the `README.md` file in your main repository (the `cart253` folder), taking the opportunity to practice with markdown for formatting.
 Commit and push to the repository with a good commit message.